thanhtut/fileserver-edx/README.md

 # fileserver-edx
 Simple authenticated file server for edX that checks the athentication sessions of the user before serving the file.
 Written in python.
+It uses django-sendfile package https://github.com/johnsensible/django-sendfile.
+This sendfile package allows efficent sending of large files via Apache X-Sendfile or Nginx X-Accel-Redirect.
+To install the package, activate virtualenv for the project if you use and run "pip install django-senfile"

 ## Configuring edX
 This file server checks for the required authentication levels for edX by means of session sharing among Django frameworks.
 However, edX LMS and CMS are not configured with session sharing when they are installed.
 We have to configure them to do so.